bugltd/ComfyLab-Pack/wiki/node reference/format.md

 Here we see that **we can reference the inputs either by their name (`argN`), or by their index (starting at 0)**.\
 Straightforward, isn't it?

+> [!TIP]
-This way, it's **very simple to concatenate 2 strings, append text to a string, ... many operations in one single node!**
+> This way, it's **very simple to concatenate 2 strings, append text to a string, pad / truncate, ... many operations in one single node!**

 And last but not least: at stated above, it can take **other types than strings: integer, float, boolean** (and surely others).